webguru103/smooch-docs/pages/guide/ott-messengers.md

 ## Telegram

 Our Telegram integration allows your users to send you messages through a [Telegram bot](https://core.telegram.org/bots).
-You can receive the messages in any of our channels like Slack, HipChat or Help Scout, and your replies are sent back as Telegram messages from the bot to the user.
+You can receive the messages in a business system or with Webhooks, and your replies are sent back as Telegram messages from the bot to the user.

 <aside class="notice">
 Make sure to <a href="https://web.telegram.org/#/login">log in to Telegram</a> before continuing the steps below.